Russian Black Terrier

 History of the Russian Black Terrier

-Historically, the Iron Curtain was a wall that divided Communist countries like Russia economically and politically from other countries.
-After it was created, the Russian Black Terrier we know today was developed for the 'Red Army' under the orders of the Soviet Union's leader, Joseph Stalin.
+From 1949 to 1991, physical structures collectively called 'the Iron Curtain' isolated Russia and other Communist countries in the Soviet Union economically and politically.
+During this time, the Russian Black Terrier we know today was developed for the 'Red Army' under the orders of the Soviet Union's leader, Joseph Stalin.

 • Black so it would not be detected